nichui/2020-fall-cs160-teamspiritworld/README.md

 **Pushing code and creating pull requests**

-To push new code into “master” and create a pull request for the team to review.
-Users must first do a `git checkout -b <newbranch_name>`.
+To push new code into “master” and create a pull request for the team to review, users must first do a `git checkout -b <newbranch_name>`.
 To create a branch off of master, enter command: `git checkout -b <branch> origin/master`.
 There may be some errors pushing from a branch if there’s untracked files and changes to not be committed in the specific branch.

 **NOTE**: Always make sure to check your commits and changes and your branch with `git status` before committing/pushing files.

 At least one member of the team must review the pull request and the member must notify the team of the new pull request before pushing to master.
 Then the team has to pull or fetch the new changes from master to reflect the new changes in the codebase.

+To clean up untracked files, users must do a `git add` of the specified file changes, and discard other file changes that are not to be committed.
 Example output and clean up:
 ```
 sarah_chi@Sarahs-MacBook-Pro components % git status